Jui1710/ToDo-Backend/README.md

 ## Usage

-To use the application, install Postman ([Refrence for Installation](https://learning.postman.com/docs/getting-started/installation-and-updates/)).
+To use the application, install Postman (Refrence for Installation: https://learning.postman.com/docs/getting-started/installation-and-updates/).

 1. To fetch all Tasks:<br>
    Method: GET<br>